skybet/skybet.github.io/_posts/2018-11-02-optimising-microservices-part-1.md

 * This is stored in a DynamoDB table fronted by an API that allows the traders to PUT opinion and our system to GET it when required

 ### The Pricing Model
-* This is a java lambda - you pass it a description of what might happen in a football match along with the necessary opinion and it returns a price.
+* This is a Java lambda - you pass it a description of what might happen in a football match along with the necessary opinion and it returns a price.
-* E.G. you might request “Leeds Utd to score 3+ goals” and it might tell you this is 2/1
+* For example, you might request “Leeds Utd to score 3+ goals” and it might tell you this is 2/1
 * This includes some in-memory caching so that if a lambda instance receives two requests with the same opinion then it only performs the majority of the calculations once

 ### Pricing Service
 * This is made up of an API Gateway and Java/Kotlin lambda
-* The API Gateway has a ‘Lambda Authoriser’ that ensures our system can only be accessed from whitelisted ip ranges
+* The API Gateway has a ‘Lambda Authoriser’ that ensures our system can only be accessed from whitelisted IP ranges
 * It takes POST requests from our sportsbook, orchestrates the requests to the Opinion store and Model and returns the appropriate response

 ## “*Make It Work.
 Make It Right.
 Make It Fast.*”